Lve Melbourne

 Cool lords: Lord Mayor Sally Capp and Junior Lord Mayor of Melbourne Leonie Chen

 Don't stop improving, Melbourne.
-That's the call from new Junior Lord Mayor Leonie Chen.
+That's the call from Junior Lord Mayor Leonie Chen.

 The Kensington Primary School student edged out a strong field of finalists to win the gold chains.